pantheon-systems/documentation/source/content/basic-troubleshooting.md

 reviewed: "2020-08-26"
 ---

 This page is a collection of common troubleshooting tactics, curated from our Customer Success Engineers and the Pantheon community.
-These procedures can help you solve issues your site may have, or at the very least rule out potential causes.
+These procedures can help you solve issues your site may have, or rule out potential causes.

-Like all pages in this project, this is a living document.
+Like all Pantheon docs pages, this is a living document.
 Please feel free to [add](https://github.com/pantheon-systems/documentation/edit/main/source/content/basic-troubleshooting.md) your expertise to the page to help others.

 ## Standard Troubleshooting